tsnellgrove/dark_castle/castle_to_do.md

 			silver key in mouse trap; need to swap with copper key find a use for close command?
-			would be fun to use every verb ;-D more directions
+			would be fun to use every verb ;-D provide printtw() options for double spacing (add print() to inner for) and also change column width more directions
 	use .strip() on input
 	landscape / path changes